philwhiles/frettler/README.md

 so has been disabled in the generated Windows bat file.
 If you install an ANSI capable console in Windows (see below), edit the build.bat to re-enable color support.

+Frettler perfoms all of its scale and chord calculations using first principles. ie it does not resort to using tables of data obtained from online references etc.
+The only data it needs to perform its calculations, is the definition of individual intervals, and the scale and chord patterns indiviudal use of those intervals.

+UPDATE: Frettler has been extensively updated so that it now displays flats when it should.
+For scales, frettler uses the circle of fifths to determine if a key contains flats or sharps.
+Point of fact - it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.
+It is a line rather than a circle, as it does not (currently!) need to traverse around the circle, and even if it did, could be made to go to either end of its LineOfFifths when needed.
+It's calculation of whether a chords notes should be sharp or flat is based on the chord's root, and the intervals within the chord.

 Here is an example of its output :

 <img src="https://github.com/philwhiles/frettler/blob/master/demo1.png"/>